 Organizations are increasingly recognizing the need for surveillance of their facilities and operations to ensure the proper level of security.
-The September 11 terrorist attacks have heightened public awareness to the security needs of public facilities, including airports and government buildings, as well as other organizations and institutions.
-Digital video security solutions coupled with intelligent video analysis tools address some of these security needs by providing a proactive approach to surveillance and security is achieved through the instantaneous processing of collected data and, in contrast to a passive approach, may help prevent or contain a security breach in real time.
+In addition, there is heightened public awareness to the security needs of public facilities, including airports and government buildings, as well as other organizations and tools address some of these security needs by providing a proactive approach to surveillance and security.
+A proactive approach to surveillance and security is achieved through the instantaneous processing of collected data and, in contrast to a passive approach, may help prevent or contain a security breach in real time.

-Traditionally, video security consisted of connecting surveillance cameras to analog recording equipment that archived video images on tape.
+Traditionally, video security consisted of connecting surveillance cameras to analog monitors and VCR recording equipment that archived video images on tape.
 Today, digital video technology offers many advantages over analog equipment while allowing for the continued use of the existing infrastructure of installed cameras.
-These advantages include more efficient storage of video for faster search and retrieval, either locally or remotely through IP networks.
-Additionally, as video data is digitized and compressed, a variety of intelligent video analysis tools can be applied, including biometric identification, the process of using unique biological characteristics to identify an individual, and motion detection technologies.
+These advantages include more efficient storage of video for faster search and retrieval, either locally or remotely through IP networks, and the capability to interface with other digital systems, such as access control.
+Additionally, as video data is digitized and compressed, a variety of intelligent video analysis tools can be applied, including advanced motion detection technologies and analysis of the behavior of individuals and objects.
 The combination of digital recording and intelligent video analysis technologies provides users with a more effective integrated security and surveillance solution.